yelirkram/Troop-255-Programming-MB/README.md

 This merit badge will be completed in two sessions.

 ## Session 1
-Review all requirements except for 1a BSA Cyber Chip and 5 projects.
-This will include:
 * Safety
 * History
 * General knowledge
+* Review sample projects in Python, Java, and Julia for modification

+## Session 2
 * Intellectual property
 * Careers

-## Session 2
-Complete requirement 5, Projects.
-In this session we will review the code provided to see how programs run in Python, Java, and Julia.
-You will then make changes to the programs to complete the requirement.
+* Review changes to projects in Python, Java, and Julia

 # Prerequisites